ZheC/Realtime_Multi-Person_Pose_Estimation/README.md

 Watch our [video result] (https://www.youtube.com/watch?v=pW6nZXeWlGM&t=77s) on funny Youtube videos.

-[Presentation slides at ILSVRC and COCO workshop 2016] (http://image-net.org/challenges/talks/2016/Multi-person%20pose%20estimation-CMU.pdf)
+[Presentation slides](http://image-net.org/challenges/talks/2016/Multi-person%20pose%20estimation-CMU.pdf) at ILSVRC and COCO workshop 2016.

-Zhe Cao, Tomas Simon, Shih-En Wei, Yaser Sheikh, "[Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields](https://arxiv.org/abs/1611.08050)".
+Arxiv: Zhe Cao, Tomas Simon, Shih-En Wei, Yaser Sheikh, "[Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields](https://arxiv.org/abs/1611.08050)".

 This project is licensed under the terms of the GPL v3 license.
 By using the software, you are agreeing to the terms of the [license agreement](https://github.com/ZheC/Multi-Person-Pose-Estimation/blob/master/LICENSE).